netoabel/leet-test/README.md

 # Leet test
 This is a test project developed for Leet's selective process.
-The application consists in a RESTful API that reads publications data from the timeline of an Instagram user and return it in JSON format after some data processing.
+The application consists in a RESTful API that reads publications data from the timeline of an Instagram user and returns it in JSON format after some data processing.

 The following versions were used: